 - Average number of employees must not exceed 50 in the current year and preceding year.

-- The Annual Return and accounts to the CRO must have been filed on time in the current year and preceding year.
+- The Annual Return and accounts to the CRO must have been filed on time in the preceding year.
+If an annual return is filed late, the financial statements must be audited for the following two years.

 Audit Exemption Process